tobek/headsoak/notes.md

 - shortcuts align mod key with other ones
 - tag data like sentiment value - show in dropdown
 - make all bg images and profile images https
+- clicking on an note action (or add tag button) while note is expanded - blur happens first. note actions need to happen on mousedown/touchstart but not double doing it - should prob make a directive to handle this? (basically just throttles the function and doesn't call on trailing edge). and then test

 AMAZING. run `node --debug-brk --inspect=9222 /usr/lib/node_modules/webpack-dev-server/bin/webpack-dev-server.js --config config/webpack.dev.js --progress --profile --watch --content-base src/` then open up the URL in browser, it'll be stopped on first line and then you can continue!